simonesestito/inverse-lm-master-thesis/README.md

 This repository contains the LaTeX source code of:
 - Master Thesis
 - ArXiv preprint
-- Thesis Presentation
-- Seminar for a Natural Language Processing university class
+- Thesis Presentation and a Seminar for a Natural Language Processing university class

 The source code for the experiment is available at: https://github.com/davegabe/pag-llm